trigo-at/atrix-orientdb/README.md

 ## Features

 * Connection setup (server & database)
-* Connection test on startup
+* Tests connection on startup
-* Create database on startup
+* Can create database on startup
-* Run Migrations on startup
+* Can run migrations on startup

 ## Installation
 ```bash